wireapp/wire-server/charts/sftd/README.md

 By default we provision *3* replicas.

-Note that due to the usage of `hostNetwork` there can only be _one_ instance of `sftd` per kubernetes node.
+Note that due to the usage of `hostNetwork` there can only be _one_ instance of `sftd` per Kubernetes node.
 You will need as many nodes available as you have replicas.

-If you're using a Kubernetes cloud offering, we recommend setting up cluster autoscaling so that you automatically provision new kubernetes nodes when the amount of replicas increases.
+If you're using a Kubernetes cloud offering, we recommend setting up cluster auto-scaling so that you automatically provision new Kubernetes nodes when the amount of replicas increases.

 As a rule of thumb we support *50* concurrent connections per *1 vCPU*.
-You should adjust the amount of replicas based on your expected usage patterns and kubernetes node specifications.
+You should adjust the amount of replicas based on your expected usage patterns and Kubernetes node specifications.

 ## Multiple sftd deployments in a single cluster